haijeploeg/excludarr/README.md

 └─────┴────────────────────────────────────────┴───────────┘
 Are you sure you want to change the status of the movies to: not-monitored? (y/N) y
 ```

+The exclude command also works with Sonarr!
+Just change the `-t radarr` to `-t sonarr`.
+This only works using the exclude command, the check command is not compatible with sonarr yet.

 To check the "not-monitored" movies are not on a configured streaming provider anymore and add them back to monitored state: